Frequently Asked Questions

 Is retatrutide FDA-approved?

-No. As of early 2025, retatrutide is an investigational compound in Phase 3 clinical development.
+No. As of March 2026, retatrutide is an investigational compound in Phase 3 clinical development.
 It has not been approved by the FDA or any other regulatory authority worldwide.
 It is not available for prescription or commercial purchase.
 Any legitimate use is limited to authorized clinical trials.

 Who is developing retatrutide?